 Thermal Interface Material and the role it plays in Thermal Management

 If you ever thought of upgrading your computer by replacing a CPU, you may have noticed a packet of white thermal paste with the processor; it is sometimes spread on the heat sink, between the CUP and the heatsink to improve thermal conductivity.
 The proper operation of the silicon processor, one of the most sophisticated feats of engineering achieved by humankind to date, depends to a large extent on that critical assembly piece, the thermal interface material.
-IC thermal management, generally performed by mechanical engineers, is a critical aspect of both consumer products and high performance computing.
+IC Thermal Management: Part 1, generally performed by mechanical engineers, is a critical aspect of both consumer products and high performance computing.
 Often an engineering team is involved in power management, or IC thermal management.
 Sometimes the heat removal is called backend power management to distinguish from the software aspect of the power management.

 In general, materials closest to the regions of heat release have the most importance on the IC or transistor operating temperature.
 Crystalline silicon has excellent an thermal property, its thermal conductivity being in the same order of magnitude as the materials of which heat sinks are usually made, aluminum or copper.
 Silicon crystal has the same structure as diamond, diamond cubic.
 This high thermal conductivity of single crystal silicon, in addition to its excellent oxide properties, has helped keep Moore’s Law going strong for close to five decades.